lucy3589/mlosr/README.md

 # Deep-CNN based Multi-task Learning for Open-Set Recognition

-This is official implimentation of the paper ["Deep-CNN based Multi-task Learning for Open-Set Recognition"](https://arxiv.org/pdf/1903.03161.pdf)
+This is official implimentation of the paper   [Deep-CNN based Multi-task Learning for Open-Set Recognition](https://arxiv.org/pdf/1903.03161.pdf)

 # Installation
 1. Install pytorch